 SizeMeasurements of some of the limbs suggest the animal would have been about 4 to 5 metres long; however some of the bone sutures are not fully fused suggesting that the specimen was not an adult.
 For a length of 4 to 5 metres the height is estimated to be from 1.5 to 1.8 metres.Weightto be announced.EatsMeat, possibly other small dinosaurs like Hypsilophodon and young Iguanodon.How fast could it run?We don't yet have a figure to announce, but this dinosaur had very long hind legs and, for its size, may have been the fastest running predatory dinosaur on the Island.The geology and ageLower CretaceousWealden GroupWessex FormationDue to the secure location of the site we can only say that Eotyrannus was living on the Island somewhen between about 123 to125 million years ago.Where was it found?In Brighstone Bay on the south-west coast of the Island.
 The exact location is being kept secret to protect any further remains that might become exposed.When was it first found?In 1995 by Gavin Leng.Something different or unusual?Eotyrannus has very long fingers.

 Only one of these creatures has been found so far, making it a rare find.
-Martill and Naish (2001) speculate that this may have been a solitary creature that roamed into the area from the higher, and perhaps wooded, land to the north.
-But of course carnivorous hunters are at the top of the food-chain today and there are always far fewer so perhaps there just weren't as many to start with.
-Its long legs suggest that it was a fast runner, and maybe chased down prey rather than scavenging for food.
+David Martill and Darren Naish (2001) speculated that this may have been a solitary creature that roamed into the area from the higher, and perhaps wooded, land to the north.
+But of course carnivorous hunters are at the top of the food-chain today and there are always far fewer than their prey so perhaps there just weren't as many to start with.
+Its long legs suggest that it was a fast runner, and may have chased down prey rather than scavenging for food.

 The one specimen of Eotyrannus was found by Mr Gavin Leng, after whom this new dinosaur is named (Eotyrannus lengi means 'Leng's early tyrant').
 The origins of dinosaur discovery probably go back hundreds of years or more with bones and teeth found by Chinese farmers, and elsewhere in the world where agriculture or landslides disturbed the soil.
 However it wasn't until the Victorian era that the first real attempts to discover and classify dinosaurs began.
 Speculation on what dinosaurs looked like created the strange blocky animals we sometimes still see in old books.
 After a long period of time during the first half of the 20th Century when exploration and research declined due to a series of global wars the last few decades have seen a new explosion in the identification of new dinosaurs.
 Eotyrannus is one of the latest exciting creatures to be found during the current golden age of dinosaur discovery.
 Recent similar finds in China make our local dinosaur even more important, and link the current research with those Chinese farmers who first found dinosaur bones centuries ago.
 Perhaps these ancient finds of large skeletons, and skulls filled with sharp teeth, contributed to the origins of the story of dragons?

-Research is currently taking place into the holotype, and its relationship to other meat-eating dinosaurs.
-At present only part of the fossilised remains are on display; we aim to have all of Eotyrannus on view in the not too distant future, and to be able to present a summary of the new research conclusions.
+Research has been taking place into the holotype, and its relationship to other meat-eating dinosaurs. of similar type.
+Because some of the fossils are still entombed in rock matrix this presents an opportunity for some additional research into the micro-fabric of the rock to investigate aspects of the palaeo-environment and burial history.
+At present only part of the fossilised remains are on display; we aim to have all of Eotyrannus on view in the future, and then to be able to present a summary of new research conclusions.